usaid-cs/yesterday-i-learned/java.md

 - Instead of `foo?.bar`, you get `foo == null ? null : foo.bar` (it's better that way™)
 - "(A) common problem that junior to intermediate developers tend to face at some point: they either don't know or don't trust the contracts they are participating in and defensively overcheck for nulls.
 Additionally, when writing their own code, they tend to rely on returning nulls to indicate something thus requiring the caller to check for nulls." - An answer on [how to deal with nulls everywhere](https://stackoverflow.com/a/271874/1558430), with solutions including the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern#Java), which throws away places where you would use `null` for "no object applicable", instead providing a stubbed subclass of what's required.
 - So, one day, Java 12 overhears other programming languages talking about ["arrow functions"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and ["yield keyword"](https://realpython.com/introduction-to-python-generators/), and being the [enterprising](https://en.wikipedia.org/wiki/Jakarta_EE) language that it is, it goes and creates its own arrows and yields.
 [Switch expressions: we have those features at home](https://howtodoinjava.com/java14/switch-expressions/).
+- You can't return multiple values, so you just make a brand new class that has the fields you want, and then return that.

 ## Testing, mocking, and stuff